 The avalanche bulletin's most important component is its avalanche danger forecast.
 This comprises the following aspects:

 Danger level and avalanche prone locations

-The danger level is described with reference to the five-point European avalanche danger scale and, in most cases, the endangered aspects and altitude zones are pinpointed as well.
-If such information is not given, the indicated danger level applies to all aspects and altitude zone.
-Warning regions are grouped together where an identical danger level applies in identical aspects and altitude zones, provided that the avalanche problems are also identical and the danger can be described appropriately for all the affected regions.
+The danger level indicated is based on the five-point European avalanche danger scale.
+When there is a moderate or higher danger of dry avalanches (starting at level 2), the points on the scale are also subdivided (-, =, +).
+In most cases, the endangered aspects and altitude zones are pinpointed as well.
+If such information is not given, the indicated danger level applies to all aspects and altitude zones.
+Warning regions are grouped together whenever an identical danger level (in identical aspects and altitude zones) applies, provided that the avalanche problems are also the same and the dangers can be described appropriately for all the affected regions.
 The danger description may contain additional information concerning terrain types that are particularly affected.